getbridge/bridge-ruby/README.md

 * Getting Started: http://www.getbridge.com/docs/gettingstarted/ruby/
 * About Bridge: http://www.getbridge.com/

-The `examples` directory of this library contains sample applications for the Ruby client for  Bridge.
+The `examples` directory of this library contains sample applications for Bridge.

 Support is available in #getbridge on Freenode IRC or the Bridge Google Group.

 ## License
-The Ruby client for Bridge is made available under the MIT/X11 license.
+Bridge is made available under the MIT/X11 license.
 See LICENSE file for details.